epurpur/isitdry/README.md

             -variable called OPENWEATHERMAP_API_KEY

--lastly, set environment variables locally following this example:
+-lastly, set environment variables locally for each of the 3 API keys following this example:

     - export GOOGLE_MAPS_JS_API_KEY='your api key'